Skip to content

 For £16.40/$20.48 a month (Normally £24.65/$30.76), Bluehost offer the Build Managed WordPress Hosting Plan.
 This plan is ideal for a user needing the basics to create a new professional website.

-With this plan users will receive the basic Jetpack Site Analytics, daily backups, ,malware detection and domain privacy and protection.
-For an extra £1.64/42.05 a month (£19.63/$24.51) users can purchase the Bluehost SEO Tools.
+This plan will give users basic Jetpack Site Analytics, daily backups, malware detection, and domain privacy and protection.
+For an extra £1.64/42.05 a month (£ 19.63/$24.51), users can purchase the Bluehost SEO Tools.

 Grow;

-With this plan users will receive the premium Jetpack compared to the basic in the Build Plan.
-Other features include Business Review Tools, BlueHost SEO Tools, Jetpack Ads Integration and 10GB Video Compression.
+With this plan, users will receive the premium Jetpack instead of the basic one in the Build Plan.
+Other features include Business Review Tools, BlueHost SEO Tools, Jetpack Ads Integration, and 10GB Video Compression.

 Scale;

 The Scale Plan is the final Managed WordPress Hosting Plan.
 This plan costs £41.06/$51.27 a month (Normally £49.32/$61.58).
-Jetpack Pro is included within this plan, Unlimited backups and restores, PayPal Integration, Video Compression and Elastic Search.
+Jetpack Pro is included within this plan, as are Unlimited backups and restores, PayPal Integration, Video Compression, and Elastic Search.

 (It is worth to note that all the Managed WordPress Hosting Plans receive Office 365 Mailbox for free for 30 days.)